ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Autumn/en.md

 1. The GB Cup 2022 Autumn is a captain draft-based team tournament, played on the osu!mania game mode.
    - **While this competition is planned as a 3 versus 3 setup, this might change depending on the number of incoming registrations.**
 2. Beatmap scoring is based on Score V2.
-3. The maps for each round will be announced by the mappool selectors on the Sunday before the actual matches take place.
+3. The maps for each round will be announced by the mappool selectors on the official stream, on the Sunday before the actual matches take place.
-4. Match scheduling will be handled by the host.
-5. If no referee is available at match time, the match will be postponed.
+4. The match schedules for each round will be announced by the host on this page, as well as the information sheet, on the Sunday before the matches take place.
 6. Use of the Visual Settings to alter background dim or disable beatmap elements like storyboards and skins is allowed.
    - Custom skin elements must not be used to alter core gameplay mechanics.
 7. If a game ends in a draw, it will be nullified and the map will be replayed.
 8. Teams may ask for a rematch if a team member encounters technical difficulties while playing.
    - "Lag spikes" are not considered a valid reason to nullify a beatmap.
    - If a rematch happens, the original roster for each team during that particular beatmap must remain the same.
 If that is not possible, e.g. by virtue of a technical issue, *both* teams will be allowed to swap rosters.
-   - This rule is not to be abused.
+   - This rule should not to be abused.
 Referees may veto a rematch request if they find that this is the case.
 9. Disconnects within 30 seconds or 25% of the beatmap length (whichever happens first) can be rematched, at the referee's discretion, as long as it is clearly communicated in the chatroom.
 10. If a player disconnects, their scores will not be counted towards their team's total, unless adequate proof of said score is provided.
 The following are considered as acceptable proof:
     - Player point-of-view live stream snippets (commonly referred to as "clips" or "VODs").
 The entirety of the play, along with the results screen must be clearly visible along with the affected player's score.